portlandcodeschool/jse-fall14-2/stacyFabian/stacyFabian_homework_week2.md

 **4)** _(Difficult, 2.5 hrs)_

+// Use if, then statements to show A && B... if A is true then keep it, if it's false then stop and return "false".
+If A is true move on to B and if B is false end and return "false" if B is also true, then return they are both true.

 Suppose the '&' key on your keyboard is missing, and you want to be able to continue programming without it.

 **a)**